 Faced with the end of the Thousand Year Reich, Eichmann mused: “I sensed I would have to live a leaderless and difficult individual life, I would receive no directives from anybody, no orders and commands would any longer be issued to me, no pertinent ordinances would be there to consult – in brief, a life never known before lay ahead of me.”

 And so back to 1963.
 Arendt’s report was published in the book Eichmann in Jerusalem: A Report on the Banality of Evil.
 And parts of it bring a chill of truth today as they did then.
 In the UK and Europe, anti-Semitism is on the rise.
-In the UK it passes as lively debate in the hollowed out Labour Party.
-A vote for Labour is a vote for racism and Jew hatred – but no matter, say the loyal campaigners, we’re part of a growing movement.
-We mustn’t stop now.
-Not for anything.
-Look at our numbers and marvel.

 It never went away.
 As Arendt wrote:

 Thanks to Hitler, anti-Semitism has been discredited, perhaps not forever but certainly for the time being, and this is not because the Jews have become more popular all of a sudden but because not only Ben-Gurion but most people have “realized that in our day the gas chamber and the soap factory are what anti-Semitism may lead to.”

 So how can Eichmann rise to such power that so many people’s lives (and deaths) were in his hands, this eldest of five children born to an accountant and his hausfrau, a man who wasn’t bright enough to finish high school, or even to graduate from a vocational school for engineering, who nonetheless held papers on which ‘construction engineer’ was given as his profession?
 How did it happen?
 Arendt pictured Eichmann as a clown: